 One of the most common reproductive health issues women face today are uterine fibroids.
 There are some key factors to consider when working to help your body get rid of uterine fibroids.
 I cover it all in this video.
-Below are my notes from the live video recording I did on Periscope.
-Download the Periscope App to get notifications of my live broadcasts!
+Below are my notes from the live video recording I did.
+Download the Instagram App to watch our live broadcasts!

 Uterine Fibroids 101